From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Uncertainty relations

 $1$-MUBs correspond to the usual notion of mutually unbiased bases.

-\begin{theorem}[Existence of metric uncertainty relations] Let $c = 9 \pi^2$ and $\e \in (0,1)$.
-Let $A$ and $B$ be Hilbert spaces with $\dim B \geq 9/\e^2$ and $d \eqdef \dim A \ox B \geq \frac{9c \cdot 16^2 \pi}{\e^2}$.
-Then, for all $t > \frac{18 c \cdot \ln(9/\e)}{\e^2}$, there exists a set $\{U_{0}, \dots, U_{t-1}\}$ of unitary transformations of $AB$ satisfying an $\e$-metric uncertainty relation on $A$: for all states $\ket{\psi} \in AB$,
+\begin{theorem}[Existence of metric uncertainty relations] Let $c=16$ and $\e \in (0,1)$.
+Let $A$ and $B$ be Hilbert spaces with $\dim B \geq 9/\e^2$ and $d \eqdef \dim A \ox B$.
+Then, for all $t > \frac{72 c \cdot \ln(9/\e)}{\e^2}$, there exists a set $\{U_{0}, \dots, U_{t-1}\}$ of unitary transformations of $AB$ satisfying an $\e$-metric uncertainty relation on $A$: for all states $\ket{\psi} \in AB$,

-Moreover, for large enough $d$, the unitaries $\{U_0, \dots, U_{t-1}\}$ can be chosen to also form $0.9$-MUBs. \end{theorem} \begin{remark} The proof proceeds by choosing a set of unitary transformations at random.
-See \eqref{eq:prur} and \eqref{eq:pr-approx-mub} for a precise bound on the probability that such a set does not form a metric uncertainty relation or a $0.9$-MUB. \end{remark} \begin{proof} The basic idea is to evaluate the expected value of $\tracedist{p^A_{U\ket{\psi}}, \unif([d_A])}$ for a fixed state when $U$ is a random unitary chosen according to the Haar measure.
+Moreover, for $\gamma \in (0,1)$ and $d$ such that $4t^2d^2 \exp{-d^{1-\gamma}} < 1/2$, the unitaries $\{U_0, \dots, U_{t-1}\}$ can be chosen to also form $\gamma$-MUBs. \end{theorem} \begin{myremark}[] The proof proceeds by choosing a set of unitary transformations at random.
+See \eqref{eq:prur} and \eqref{eq:pr-approx-mub} for a precise bound on the probability that such a set does not form a metric uncertainty relation or a $\gamma$-MUB. \end{myremark} \begin{proof} The basic idea is to evaluate the expected value of $\tracedist{p^A_{U\ket{\psi}}, \unif([d_A])}$ for a fixed state $\ket{\psi}$ when $U$ is a random unitary chosen according to the Haar measure.
 Then, we use a concentration argument to show that with high probability, this distance is close to its expected value.
 After this step, we show that the additional averaging $\frac{1}{t} \sum_{k=0}^{t-1} \tracedist{p^A_{U_k\ket{\psi}}, \unif([d_A])}$ of $t$ independent copies results in additional concentration at a rate that depends on $t$.
 We conclude by showing the existence of a family of unitaries that makes this expression small for all states $\ket{\psi}$ using a union bound over a $\delta$-net.
-The four main ingredients of the proof are precisely stated here but only proved in Appendix \ref{sec:app-existence-ur}.
+The main ingredients of the proof are stated here but only proved in Appendix \ref{sec:app-existence-ur}.

 We start by computing the expected value of the fidelity $\ex{\fid{p^A_{U\ket{\psi}}, \unif([d_A])}}$, which can be seen as an $\ell_1(\ell_2)$ norm.